-The 2021-22 award year began summer term 2021.
+The 2023-24 award year began summer term 2023.
 Students who have not yet filed should do so as soon as possible.
 When filing the Free Application for Federal Student Aid (FAFSA), use CGCC's school code (041519) to apply for Federal Financial Aid at CGCC.
-The application for 2022-23 was made available on Oct.
-1, 2021.
 Applications will be accepted throughout the year; however, financial aid is awarded as funding permits.
 Eligibility for aid is determined when all requests for information have been submitted.